Crunchyalex/AnalogForms/README.md

 ![BadMilk](https://raw.githubusercontent.com/Crunchyalex/AnalogForms/master/BadMilk.gif)

-To create this effect we made use of _Hidden Fields_ acting as variables.
-Any text field can have a default value, set by a function.
-As we saw with hidding / showing a section, Cognito Forms provide a basic interface for applying logic.
+As we saw with hidding / showing a section, Cognito Forms provides a basic interface for applying logic.
 But you can also create custom conditional logic written with code!
 [CognitoForms documentation](https://www.cognitoforms.com/support/)
 Jonas and I investigated a bit and found the code to be something Microsoft related.